AkshathRaghav/AkshathRaghav.github.io/_pages/about.md

 <b>Automatability</b>, <b>replicability</b> and <b>accessability</b> remain the core of my work.

-I'm currently looking to involved in any of the following (ranked) -- *Vision Generation Algorithms*, *Robot-Environment Interactions*, *GPU Programming*, *Digital Design ↔️ ML/DL*.
+I'm currently looking to involved in the following: *Vision Generation Algorithms*, *Robot-Environment Interactions*, *GPU Programming*, *Digital Design ↔️ ML/DL*.
 I'd highly appreciate any mentorship or suggestions for research labs @ Purdue that focus on these topics!